teomyth/keyspy/README.md

 ### Sample Output

-When you run `npm run monit`, you'll see a clean, real-time table like this:
+When you run `npm run cli`, you'll see a clean, real-time table like this:

 **Default output (KEYSPY_DEBUG=0 - clean table format):**
 ```